TERMINAL SERVICES STANDARD TRADING CONDITIONS ("STANDARD CONDITIONS")

 "Services" means any services that are provided by or arranged by the Terminal Operator, including without limitation the handling of Containers and Cargo ;

-"Tariff" means the Terminal Operator's tariff of charges approved by the PPA and had complied with the publication requirement;
+"Tariff" means the Terminal Operator's tariff of charges approved by the PPA;

 "Terminal Operator" means International Container Terminal Services, Inc. (ICTSI);

-"User" means (i) any person who receives or benefits from the Services, including, without limitation, the owner of, charterer (of whatsoever nature) of, or any other person who is or may become interested in a Container Ship calling at the Container Terminal, the Container Ship's master and any person who has control of the operation of such Container Ship, the owner or any other person who is or may become interested in the Cargo; (ii) the owner, or any other person who is or may become interested in, the Containers, or in any plant, machinery, package, case, pallet; (iii) the owner, or any other person who is or may become interested in, any road or rail vehicle which enters the Container Terminal; and (iv) any person who drives or operates such vehicle and any person who uses and/or enters the Container Terminal.
+"User" means (i) any person who receives or benefits from the Services, including, without limitation, the owner of, charterer (of whatsoever nature) of, or any other person who is or may become interested in a Vessel calling at the Terminal, the Vessel's master and any person who has control of the operation of such Vessel, the owner or any other person who is or may become interested in the Cargo; (ii) the owner, or any other person who is or may become interested in, the Containers, or in any plant, machinery, package, case, pallet; (iii) the owner, or any other person who is or may become interested in, any road or rail vehicle which enters the Terminal; and (iv) any person who drives or operates such vehicle and any person who uses and/or enters the Terminal; and

 1.2.
 Port Act